Spencer-Brown80/visit_planner/README.md

 22. From the User's Reports page, the User can view reports regarding visits made and mileage.

-23. From the User's Routes page, the User can view the selected dates routes.
-The default is set to today.
-This page will show google directions starting from the starting point through all events and then to the ending point.
-Once en event is confirmed as complete, the Routes page will show only directions from the last confirmed shift onward.
-The User can modify the parameters for that day and have them persist.

-24. From the User's Routes page, the User can recalculate the day's route.
-The User can temporarily remove and update parameters as needed to calculate the most appropriate route.
-The User will be able to select from more than one route option.
-If the User's selected route changes the start time's of the events, the events will be updated in the calendar.
-The User can also re-calculate the day's route after the last confirmed shift of the day.
-When recalculating the route during the middle of the day, the User's location can be used as the starting point.

 25. From the User's Routes page, the User can 'Add an open shift' which takes in a name and address.
 It will be added to the current set of today's remaining events.
 It will recalculate the route with the remaining events to display options to the User.
 The User can select an option to update the calendar and add the open shift as a one time event.